💧 How to Improve Water Quality in Your Home

 Also, avoid using hot water for cooking or drinking as this can expose you to other contaminants than cold faucet-based water, which is safer.

-Following these steps will improve your water quality and live a healthier life!
+These steps will improve your water quality and help you live healthier!